 Brand consistency at scale.
 If you manage multiple brands or produce a high volume of content, Brand Voice alone can justify the cost.
 Maintaining consistent tone across 50 blog posts or 200 social media posts is genuinely difficult without automation.

 Team collaboration.
-The Pro and Business plans include features for team workflows — shared Brand Voices, content approvals, and campaign management.
+The Business plan includes features for team workflows — shared Brand Voices, content approvals, and campaign management.
 For agencies or in-house marketing teams, this streamlines the content production process.

 Lower learning curve for non-technical users.
 Jasper’s templates and agents mean you don’t need to learn prompt engineering.
 Your team can be productive on day one, which matters when you’re training a marketing department rather than a single power user.